 Handwriting is actually recorded movement and it may be helpful to think of it as a snapshot of your mental and emotional processes.

 Another way of looking at it is by comparing it to a cardiogram.
-In some respects the written movements that are recorded on paper are similar to the graph of the cardiogram as it describes the condition of the heart.
+In some respects the written movements that are captured on paper are similar to the spikes and dips of a cardiogram as it records the condition of the heart.

-Of course this is not meant to be an accurate comparison.
+Of course this is not meant to be an accurate comparison with a cardiogram.
 But it does serve to illustrate how the trail of written movement can be seen as a reflection of the psyche of the writer.

 By studying these variations of written movement the handwriting analyst is able to assess and interpret them in order to describe the nature of the writer.